CarlosMartinez-USDA/chorus/E:\chorus/ReadMe.md.md

 - Agreement to include ROR id
 Some ORGs do not have both DOI and ROR ids
 - Valid URIs are created with a URL prefix  (e.g., https://doi.org/).
--  text was hardcoded, and condtionally concatenated with DOIs. was in accurately ap
+- The text was hardcoded inaccurately concatenated with  ROR and empty placeholder tags.
+Resulting in invalidation error.
-This first attempt to pair &lt;institution&&gt; with its respective &lt;institution_id&gt;'s resulted in error.
+=-his first attempt to pair &lt;institution&&gt; with its respective &lt;institution_id&gt;'s resulted in error.

 The updated solution groups the institution with the institution_id.
 [Grouping](#grouping)
  ```xml